 One of the unique things about PocketBooks is they still have physical page buttons, unlike most flush-screen ereaders.
 They’re hard to see in pictures, but they’re located along the bottom edge on the front of the device.

-I plan on reviewing the InkPad 4 so check back in a few weeks if you’re interested in seeing it in action.
+I plan on reviewing the InkPad 4 so check back in a few weeks if you’re interested in seeing it in action (sorry, I decided not to review it at this time).
 PocketBook is also releasing a color version soon called the InkPad Color 2.
 The design is pretty much identical but it has an upgraded Kaleido Plus E Ink screen.